Naltrexone – HCL

 Naltrexone Treatment for Opioid Addiction

 For people who abuse heroin and opioid medications, effective medical detoxification is an essential first step.
 However, choosing the right detox is a complicated and confusing task.
-Only after a person is wholly detoxed’ from all opioids can Naltrexone therapy begin.
-Patients attempting cold turkey’ must have remained off all opioids for at least 14-28 days, depending on the specific type and usage.
-Most of these patients can ever start a Vivitrol or Naltrexone therapy because they cannot endure the suffering of a ‘cold turkey’ detox.
+Naltrexone therapy can only begin once a person completely detoxes from opioids.
+Patients attempting ‘cold turkey’ detox must have remained off all opioids for at least 14-28 days, depending on the specific drug and usage.
+Most of these patients cannot start a Vivitrol or Naltrexone therapy because they cannot endure the suffering of a ‘cold turkey’ detox.
 Withdrawal symptoms can be challenging and stressful, making the required time off opiates nearly impossible for so many.